 Receiving treatment for the underlying cause can help restore your lymphocyte levels to normal.

 What complications are associated with lymphocytosis?

-In some cases, lymphocytosis is one of the first signs of certain blood cancers, including chronic lymphocytic leukemia (CLL), which is the most common type of leukemia seen in adults.
+In some cases, lymphocytosis is one of the first signs of certain blood cancers, including chronic lymphocytic leukemia (CLL), the most common type of leukemia in adults.
 Further tests are usually necessary to rule out other medical conditions and make a firm diagnosis of the cause of lymphocytosis.

 Can lymphocytosis be prevented?

-- Avoiding sharing personal items with people who are sick
+- Don’t share personal items with people who are sick.